GenericMappingTools/website/mirrors/index.rst

     rsync -av --delete rsync://oceania.generic-mapping-tools.org/gmtdata /your/local/gmtdata

-You must run the above command periodically (e.g., daily) to keep files in the mirror up to date.
+You must run the above commands periodically (e.g., daily) to keep files in the mirrors up to date.
 This can be done via `cron jobs <https://en.wikipedia.org/wiki/Cron>`_.

-We're glad to offer help if you enconter problems when setting up the mirror.
+We are glad to offer help if you encounter problems when setting up the mirror.
-Once you have gotten the mirror running, please `let us know <https://forum.generic-mapping-tools.org/>`_ so that we can add your mirror to the list.
+Once you have gotten the mirror running, please `let us know <https://forum.generic-mapping-tools.org/>`_ so that we can add your mirror to the list. **Note**: We reserve the right to decide which mirrors will receive a forward from the generic-mapping-tools domain.